 Washing your natural hair is an intricate process that requires several products to get the desired results.
 Mentioned below are the different hair products you need to ensure a stress-free natural hair wash day.

-Unlike other brushes, a paddle hair brush has wide bristles that make it easy to remove the knots from your curls without pulling your hair out.
+Unlike other brushes, hair brushing with a detangling hair brush that has wide bristles makes it easier to remove the knots from your curls without pulling your hair out.

 Pre-poo, or pre-shampoo as some people call it, is an absolute must for people when washing their natural hair.
 It acts as a protectant of sorts and prevents your hair from expelling too much moisture while you wash it.

 For the most part, natural hair falls under the dry hair category.
-It can further dry out when exposed to hot water.
+It can further dry out when cleansed.
 It is, therefore, important to remedy this loss of moisture with the help of a hydrating shampoo.

 Try to find a product with low or no sulfate content as it is the least likely to damage your hair.